-What is miscellaneous information?
+What is miscellaneous income (information)?

 How to report miscellaneous information

 Include the amount you paid for each type of miscellaneous information that exceeds $600.
 If you paid royalties, report amounts over $10.

 - Copy A: IRS